Fixed or Variable Mortgage Canada (2025 Guide)

 At the end of a fixed-rate mortgage term (typically 2, 3, or 5 years), you have a few options as a borrower:

 Renewal: Your mortgage gets renewed if the loan isn’t fully paid off.
-You can either renew with their existing lender at the current fixed or variable rates or shop around to find a more favorable rate with another lender.
+You can either renew with their existing lender at the current fixed or variable rates or shop around to get the best mortgage rate.

 Refinancing: You might opt to refinance, adjusting your mortgage terms, rate type, or even access your home equity.
 Refinancing can offer better rates or flexibility but often requires re-qualification, especially with a new lender.